ShivamXxd/BookLendingSystem/readme.md

 - Run "nodemon start" command in backend, use "cd backend" to go there.
 - Run "npm run dev" command in frontend, use "cd frontend" to go there.
 - Click on "http://localhost:5173" in your frontend terminal to open the website.
+- Make sure you have a MongoDB Database named "BookLendingSystem" with collections named "users" and "books", add books.json file as import in your books collection.

 UI/UX:
 When user is not logged in: